acode-writer/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 9 duplicate the last line of the file iacta

 Task 10 delete all the regular files with .js extension that are present in the current directory ans its subfolders.

+Task 11 count the number of directories and subdirectories in the current directory.